 About Lake Turkana

-Lake Turkana has three main islands; North Island, South Island and Central Island, which is an active volcano out sending vapor.
-River Omo, River Turkwel and River Kerio feed the lake.
-The lake has no outflow, but lose water only by evaporation.
-The aridity, temperature and geographical inaccessibility see the lake preserve its wild charm.
+Lake Turkana has three main islands; North Island, South Island, and Central Island, an active volcano.
+River Omo, River Turkwel, and River Kerio feed the lake.
+The lake has no outflow but loses water only by evaporation.
+The aridity, temperature, and geographical inaccessibility see the lake preserve its wild charm.

 The lake is commonly known as the Jade Sea due to its incredible turquoise color is seen approaching from a distance.
 The color results from algae that rise to the surface in calm weather.
 The Turkana people refer to the lake as Anam Ka’alakol, meaning ‘the sea of many fish’.

 The lake region is currently inhabited by the Turkana, Gabbra, Rendille, Daasanach, Koke, Surma, Mursi, Molo, Nyagatom, and Karp people.

 The desert lake is a significant water source that attracts various wildlife, from birds to reptiles to grazers.
 The lake is home to hundreds of bird species native to Kenya, including migrating birds.
 The birds feed on the plankton masses and the fish in the lake.

 Some birds frequent to the lake are the common sandpiper, the wood sandpiper, and the little stint.
 Like many other water birds, the white-breasted cormorant ranges over the lake and the African skimmer nests in the banks of Central Island.
 Heuglin’s bustard is common in the lake’s eastern region, and the Greater Flamingo wades in the shallows.
 Hunting raptors included Osprey, African Fish Eagles, Marsh Harriers, and local rarities such as Skimmers.